 Help the user to avoid errors by using input types (sap.m.InputTypes) and mask input (sap.m.MaskInput).
 The input fields automatically get a specific format, which helps prevent the user from making invalid entries.

 Always start with the least complex control (for example, use select instead of value help if the user needs to select only one item from a short list).
-Use more intricate controls only if the use case really requires it.
+Only use more intricate controls if the use case really requires it.

 Depending on the floorplan, certain validation guidelines need to be applied.